MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-sandbox/windows-sandbox-configure-using-wsb-file.md

 `<AudioInput>value</AudioInput>`

 Supported values:
 - *Enable*: Enables audio input in the sandbox.
 If this value is set, the sandbox will be able to receive audio input from the user.
-Applications that use a microphone may need this setting.
+Applications that use a microphone may require this capability.
 - *Disable*: Disables audio input in the sandbox.
 If this value is set, the sandbox can't receive audio input from the user.
 Applications that use a microphone may not function properly with this setting.
 - *Default*: This is the default value for audio input support.
 Currently this means audio input is enabled.